A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Discussion and Future Works

-In practice, DrQ~\cite{drq} and RAD~\cite{rad} combined with random cropping, as implicit regularization methods, can yield significantly improved sample efficiency during training, while a noticeable generalization gap is observed when these approaches are transferred to unseen environments~\cite{soda,svea,secant}.
+In practice, DrQ~\cite{drq, drq_v2} and RAD~\cite{rad} that leverage weak DA such as random cropping as implicit regularization methods can yield significantly improved sample efficiency during training, while a noticeable generalization gap is observed when these approaches are transferred to unseen environments~\cite{soda,svea,secant}.
 Furthermore, more diverse augmentations, such as color jitter, have the potential to improve generalization but tend to result in unstable optimization and poor sample efficiency~\cite{rad,svea}.
-Therefore, a dilemma of balancing between stability and generalization is persistent when applying DA in visual RL due to its fragile optimization process~\cite{secant}.
+Therefore, a dilemma of balancing between stability and generalization is persistent when applying DA in visual RL.
+This challenge is particularly acute due to the inherently fragile nature of the optimization process in RL~\cite{secant}.

-This dilemma is often ascribed to the fact that \textit{policy optimization and representation learning are conflated in current end-to-end visual RL algorithms}~\cite{secant, soda}.
-As a result, it makes sense to separate them by independently learning a robust representation and a competent policy, as discussed in Section~\ref{Task-Specific Representation Decoupled from Policy Optimization} and Section~\ref{Task-Agnostic Representation using Unsupervised Learning}.
-Decoupling enables generalization improvements to be induced by heavy augmentations while ensuring satisfactory sample efficiency through weak augmentations~\cite{soda,secant}.
-Additionally, this dilemma is also caused by the \textit{pixel-level augmentation techniques, which may inevitably destroy critical features when the augmentations become heavy.}
+This dilemma is frequently attributed to the conflation of policy optimization and representation learning in current end-to-end visual RL algorithms~\cite{secant, soda}.
+Consequently, a logical approach is to decouple these processes, independently learning a robust representation and a competent policy, as elaborated in Section~\ref{Task-Specific Representation Decoupled from Policy Optimization} and Section~\ref{Task-Agnostic Representation using Unsupervised Learning}.
+Such decoupling facilitates the application of heavy augmentations to improve generalization while simultaneously employing weak augmentations to maintain satisfactory sample efficiency~\cite{soda,secant}.
+This strategy effectively addresses the stability-generalization trade-off.
+Moreover, the dilemma is exacerbated by the limitations of pixel-level augmentation techniques.
+These methods, when applied intensively, risk inadvertently destroying critical features, further complicating the balance between effective augmentation and preservation of essential information.